 file called bank_numeric.csv and submit it along with your

-- Using the standardized data set (of the previous part), perform basic
+- Using the numeric data set with the dummy variables (of the previous part), perform basic

 analysis among the attributes.
 Discuss your results by indicating any

 significant positive or negative correlations among pairs of attributes.
 You need to

 construct a complete Correlation Matrix.
 Be sure to first remove the